annkissam/akd/docs/BuildTimeVsRunTimeEnv.md

-# Using Akd to solve Build-time vs Run-time Environment problem
+# Using Akd to Solve Build-time vs Run-time Environment problem

 Deploying Elixir applications can be hard to figure out, with multiple strategies involving tools like `distillery`, `docker`, `edeliver` or `mix` to choose from.